peedrohj/product-api/README.md

 ``` sh
 $ python3 app.py
 ```
-Now the project is alredy running, for default it will start on: http://127.0.0.1:5000/
+Now the project is alredy running, and for default it will start on: http://127.0.0.1:5000/

 ## Documentation